-I've had "school refusal"Ě since the age of 7, which, if you haven't heard of it before, basically means that I suffer from anxiety about school attendance.
-I don't suffer from anxiety when I'm attending school, but I'll, for example, forget to do some homework and then refuse to go to school because I don't want to face the teacher.
+I've had "school refusal" since the age of 7, which basically means that I suffer from anxiety about school attendance.
+I don't suffer from anxiety when I'm attending school, but I will, for example, forget to do some homework and then refuse to go to school because I don't want to face the teacher.
 When I stop going I usually enjoy not having to be in school, so I stay out for a week or two.
 Once I do want to go back I can't because I find it too scary.
 There have been times my parents dragged me to the school gates and left me with school staff, only for me to run out of the school building and make my way home because I'm so afraid of being there.

 I was never bullied and I'm actually quite good at academics.
 I hate school because I don't have many close friends, and I sometimes have problems with accepting certain teachers' authority (I can also be too much of a perfectionist when it comes to my work; I can never do it up to my standards, even if my standards are several times higher than what the school expects from students).
 When I'm out of school it usually lasts several months, and it can happen several times a year.